istio/istio.io/content/docs/concepts/security/index.md

   - mtls: {}
 {{< /text >}}

+The mutual TLS setting has an optional `mode` parameter that defines the strictness of the peer transport authentication:

+- `mode: STRICT` enforces that all peers must use mutual TLS.
+This declaration is identical to `-mtls: {}`, `- mtls:` or `- mtls: null`

+- `mode: PERMISSIVE` allows peers to use mututal TLS while still allowing peers to not use transport authentication.
+This mode is useful for transitioning existing workloads to peer authentication gradually, as it allows interoperation between mTLS and plaintext traffic.

+If this section is omitted completely, peers may not use transport authentication, and mutual TLS connections bound for the sidecar pod will be rejected.
+However clients are free to handle their own mutual TLS sessions at the application layer.

-Currently, the mutual TLS setting doesn't require any parameters.
-Hence, `-mtls: {}`, `- mtls:` or `- mtls: null` declarations are treated the same.
-In the future, the mutual TLS setting may carry arguments to provide different mutual TLS implementations.
+In the future, the mutual TLS setting may carry additional arguments to provide different mutual TLS implementations.

 #### Origin authentication